Home Assistant: Proxmox VE 8.0 Quick Start Guide

 8. Leave the default Machine Type.

-Explanation: If you leave this as Default (which is “none” within Proxmox) then the HAOS filesystem or database(s) within HAOS can be corrupted during unexpected power loss to your server.
+Explanation: If you use “none” then the HAOS filesystem or database(s) within HAOS can be corrupted during unexpected power loss to your server.
 Write through causes an fsync for each write.
 It’s the more secure cache mode, as you can’t lose data but it is also slower.
 In fact, Proxmox documentation gives you a warning for “None” (which is the Default): Warning: like writeback, you can lose data in case of a power failure.

 10. Set the VM’s Hostname.